For updates subscribe/follow. This story will not be posted anywhere else.

 It wouldn’t be until much later that Jane finally realized.
 It seized upon her slowly, deliberately.
 It left her no with place to hide.

 Maura threw her head back with laughter and Jane was rapt.
 She eyed the cords and sinews of Maura’s neck.
-She never realized it’s length, it’s grace, it’s strength.
+Somehow she had never noticed it’s length, it’s grace, it’s strength.

 “You’re lying,” Maura accused.

 Jane’s eyes sparkled with mirth.
 “I kid you not.
 My first kiss was in a confessional.
 We thought it was empty.”
 Jane took a sip of her beer as she waited for Maura’s fresh paroxysm of laughter to fade.
 “We were so keyed up that we didn’t even notice Father Crowley inside.
 To this day I don’t think I’ve completed all the Hail Marys and Our Fathers.”

 Frankie called to them from their booth across the bar.
 Jane sent him a dismissive wave.